-Workplace mental health and wellness – Not just a tick and flick
+Workplace mental health and wellness – Why is it important?

-Although many workplaces run a plethora of initiatives throughout the year that focus on raising awareness and discussing the importance of health and safety at work, it is equally important to provide a platform for your organisation to engage in activities, education and discussion surrounding the importance of mental health within the workplace as well.
+Although many workplaces run a plethora of initiatives that focus on raising awareness and discussing the importance of health and safety at work, it is equally important to provide a platform for your organisation to engage in activities, education and discussion surrounding the importance of mental health within the workplace.
 This will encourage people in your workplace to maximise their health potential, build resilience and improve recovery from mental health issues in the long term.

 Mental illness in Australia has a significant impact on our society individually, socially and economically.
 A study by the Australian Bureau of Statistics revealed that approximately one in five Australian adults aged 16 to 85 years will experience at least one of the common forms of mental illness throughout any given year and 45% will experience a mental health or substance-use disorder in their lifetime.
 A survey of over 5000 workers indicated that 25% of workers took time off each year for stress-related reasons.
 These figures result in a drastic drain on the Australian economy with costs ranging from $10 to $15 billion annually due to health expenses, reduced workforce participation and decreased productivity in the workplace.